Enterprise Investment Scheme (“EIS”) Print

 - The business activities would otherwise be carried on by a relevant person.

 A further restriction to EIS, SEIS and VCT schemes was announced in the Budget on 22 November 2017 to exclude what the government perceive as abusive use of the relief.
-This restriction become effective from 15 March 2018 when the Finance (No.2) Bill 2017-19 received Royal Assent.
+This restriction became effective from 15 March 2018 when the Finance (No.2) Bill 2017-19 received Royal Assent.
 Tax-motivated investments have been excluded from relief, in particular where the investment has been structured to provide a low risk investment for the investors.
 In particular HMRC look to see whether there is a significant risk that the investor could suffer a loss of capital which exceeds the net return after tax relief.
 The government have taken this route rather than exclude further trades from qualifying.

 The rules governing EIS relief are complex, and there are many pitfalls that need to be negotiated in all but the most straightforward cases.
 Specific advice should always be sought if consideration is being given to raising share equity capital in this way.